w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years after WCAG 3 is finalized.

-The Accessibility Guidelines Working Group (AG WG) has created an initial set of guidelines.
-In the first part of 2025, AG WG focused on progressing more guidelines, requirements, assertions, and supporting material to Developing status.
-In September 2025, the Editors will focus on drafting more guidelines, requirements, and assertions.
-We will use that experience to develop a projected timeline for WCAG 3.
-We expect the timeline to be available by December 2025.
+The Accessibility Guidelines Working Group (AG WG) created an initial set of guidelines and explored conformance models.
+In 2025, AG WG focused on progressing guidelines, requirements, assertions, and supporting material to Developing status.
+During the rest of 2025, we will focus on completing the proposed guidelines and proposed conformance model for public review.

 For information on current timelines and activities, see [WCAG 3 Publication Plan](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline#Publication_Plan).